kim-chair/ai-visual-zine-editor/README.md

 AI Visual Zine Editor is an interactive publishing tool that turns public YouTube videos into curated, magazine-style digital issues.

-It analyzes a video with Gemini, extracts candidate frames locally, lets the user refine the editorial angle through chat and uploaded reference images, and publishes the result as a stylized webzine with optional soundtrack generation and export to **HTML**, **PDF**, and **Markdown**.
+It analyzes a video with Gemini, extracts and scores candidate frames locally, lets the user refine the editorial angle through chat and uploaded reference images, and publishes the result as a stylized webzine with optional soundtrack generation and export to **HTML**, **PDF**, and **Markdown**.

 ## Why this project